 Finally, many critics would claim that Paul's authoritarian zeal and moral admonition stand in contrast to the "more spiritual" works of the New Testament-say, the Gospel of John, for instance.
-I must point out, however (as I have begun my weekly Bible studies this year and devoted them to the Gospel of John) the similarities between John's spirituality and that of Saint Paul.
-It is after Paul speaks of Christ setting us free that John the gospel writer says, "the law indeed was given through Moses; grace and truth came through Jesus Christ" (John 1:17).
-It is a message, then, for any Christian-and even for non-Christians: The spirit of Christ-Love!-sets us free from whatever the Law is in our lives.
+I must point out, however, some similarities between John's spirituality and that of Saint Paul.
+It was after Paul spoke of Christ setting us free, that John the gospel writer wrote, saying "the law indeed was given through Moses; grace and truth came through Jesus Christ" (John 1:17).
+The message of Saint Paul, then, for any Christian-and even for non-Christians-is this: The spirit of Christ-Love!-sets us free from whatever the Law is in our lives.